• Skip to primary navigation

 Location: Sunset Park.
 Boundaries are 41st Street and 44th Street, between 5th Avenue and 7th Avenue.

 This neighborhood park is a hidden gem.
-Although you’ll find plenty of amenities like sports courts, a playground, and a pool here, the best thing about this park is the amazing views.
+Although you'll find plenty of amenities like sports courts, a playground, and a pool here, the amazing views are the best thing about this park.
 Sunset Park is situated on one of the highest points in Brooklyn, and it has lovely views of Brooklyn, the Manhattan skyline, Statue of Liberty, Staten Island, and New Jersey.
 As you can imagine, the sunsets are awesome, too!

 Bush Terminal Piers Park has beautiful waterfront views of Manhattan and the Statue of Liberty… can you spot it?